stablekernel/aqueduct/docs/docs/db/advanced_queries.md

 More often than not, fetching every row of a table doesn't make sense.
 Instead, the desired result is a specific object or set of objects matching some condition.
 Aqueduct offers two ways to perform this filtering, both of which translate to a SQL *where clause*.

 The first option is the least prohibitive, the most prone to error and the most difficult to maintain: a `Query<T>.predicate`.
-A `Predicate` is a `String` that is added to the underlying query's where clause.
-A `Predicate` has two properties, a format string and a `Map<String, dynamic>` of parameter values.
+A `QueryPredicate` is a `String` that is added to the underlying query's where clause.
+A `QueryPredicate` has two properties, a format string and a `Map<String, dynamic>` of parameter values.
 The `format` string can (and should) parameterize any input values.
 Parameters are indicated in the format string using the `@` token:

 ```dart
 // Creates a predicate that would only include instances where some column "id" is less than 2